aihenry2980/BluetoothNoti/README.md

 # BluetoothNoti
-show noti for my sony headphone
+show notification for my sony headphones when they are connected via bluetooth